sarahramadan/Landing-Page/README.md

-#Landing-Page Project
+#Landing-Page Project Description:

-build landing view using html and add dynamic feature using javascript 1- Add dynamic sections and navigate items.
+build landing view using html and add dynamic feature using javascript.

+##roject Features
+- Add dynamic sections and navigate items.
-2- Click on navigate item that will scroll to related section.
+- Click on navigate item that will scroll to related section.
-3- Hide header if user stoped scroll
+- Hide header if user stoped scroll
-4- Distinguish  active navigate item depend on focus section in viewport.
+- Distinguish  active navigate item depend on focus section in viewport.